eetorres/fl_gleam/README.md

 fl_gleam
 ========

-Gleam 4.3 patch for the fltk-1.3.2.
+Gleam 4.3 patch for the FLTK cross-plataform GUI library (www.fltk.org).
 Add a glossy layout theme to FLTK 1.3.x and 1.3.2.
 Here the steps of how to use it:

 1) get fltk-1.3.2-source.tar.gz